Discrete-time Quantum Walks in Qudit Systems: Background

-Logical qudit that encodes input/output of a quantum algorithm in multi-valued quantum systems is often referred to as data qudit.
-Ancilla qudit are another type of qudit used to store temporary results.
+Logical qudit that encodes the input/output of a quantum algorithm in multi-valued quantum systems is often referred to as data qudit.
+Ancilla qudit is another type of qudit used to store temporary results.
 In $d$-dimensional quantum systems \textit{qudit} is the unit of quantum information.
 Qudit states can be manifested as a vector in the~$d$ dimensional Hilbert space~$\mathscr{H}_d$.
 The span of orthonormal basis vectors $\{\ket{0},\ket{1},\ket{2},\dots \ket{d-1}\}$ is the vector space.
-In qudit system, the general form of quantum state can be expressed as
+In a qudit system, the general form of a quantum state can be expressed as

 where $\vert\alpha_0\vert^2+\vert\alpha_1\vert^2+\vert\alpha_2\vert^2+\cdots+\vert\alpha_{d-1}\vert^2=1$ and $\alpha_0$, $\alpha_1$, $\dots$, $\alpha_{d-1} \in\mathbb{C}^d$.